CORRECTED-Gasoline fuels comeback for China's electric car maker BYD

 Wang responded to the sales slump by slowing expansion and restructuring the company, including streamlining its distribution system and slashing the number of dealers by a third to 800.

-“In the past, BYD made almost everything by itself, including windshield wipers and paint.
+“In the past, BYD made almost everything by itself, include windshield wipers and paint.
 That was the root of many quality issues,” said Yang Zao, analyst at KGI Securities.

 “Now, BYD has started to outsource and buy auto parts from suppliers, while focusing instead on making key components such as engines.”